Skip to main content

 The inflammation present in uveitis may be caused by:

-• Related autoimmune disease in other parts of the body such as juvenile idiopathic arthritis, vasculitis or inflammatory bowel disease
+• Related autoimmune diseases in other parts of the body such as juvenile idiopathic arthritis, vasculitis, or inflammatory bowel disease

 In approximately half of cases, the cause of uveitis remains unknown.